-As a full-service electronics recycling company NCMSS maintains the ability to process a wide variety of equipment.
-Find here a list representing some of the most commonly recycled items that we accept; however, this list is not all inclusive.
+As a full-service electronics recycling company DRM maintains the ability to process a wide variety of equipment.
+Find here a list representing some of the most commonly recycled items that we accept; however, this list is not all-inclusive.

 The Electronic Equipment Reuse and Recycling Act, administered by the California State Department of Environmental Conservation, require businesses to arrange for the collection and delivery of e-Waste to designated e-Waste recycling facilities.
 Businesses are required to know where their electronic waste is taken.